Immigration Attorney Cost | Immigration Lawyer Fees | Legal Fees

 Note: The legal fees above are subject to change without notice.
 For cases that present unique complexity, fees may be increased on a case-by-case basis.

-Relevant Frequently Asked Questions About Legal Fees
+Relevant Frequently Asked Questions About Immigration Lawyer Costs

 How Much Does USCIS Charge for Filing Fees?